 (b) Change the temporary profile to a permanent profile;

-(c) Determination if the Soldier meets the medical retention standards of Chapter 3 and if not, referral to a MEB.
+(c) Determination of whether the Soldier meets the medical retention standards of chapter 3 and, if not, referral to an

 Army National Guard

 a.
 Any recommendation for restricted activity that has been made by a private physician will be reported in writing, before performing any duty.